 While doing some research I found out some really interesting information.
 The average adult human consumes roughly 19 liters or 5 gallons during light activity such as lunging and light riding.
 To put this into perspective, the average gas can (like the ones you fill up lawnmowers with) are 5 gallons.
 Meanwhile, while a horse is in a walk, they consume 50-70 liters (13-18 Gallons) per minute depending on size.
 They’re consuming roughly 3 times the amount of air that we are.
 During a heavy workout such as running a race or playing a sport, a human consumes 80 liters per minute (21 Gallons).
 This amount could fill a commercial size garbage can.
 When a horse is at their peak, let’s say a thoroughbred running a race, they consume 1350 liters per minute or 356 Gallons!
 An average bath tub holds 60 gallons, the amount of oxygen that a horse uses per minute when galloping equals almost 6 bath tubs full of oxygen!

-After trying to comprehend these numberbreathing in dusty arenass, as mind blowing as they are to me, I realize that it is crazy that we allow our horses to breathe in this dust.
+After trying to comprehend these numbers, as mind blowing as they are to me, I realize that it is crazy that we allow our horses to breathe in this dust.
 It makes us uncomfortable, so why do we let them breathe it when they’re taking in much more than we are?
 Horses have hairs inside their nostrils, just like us, to filter out debris.
 Further in their respiratory system, they have moist mucus membranes that help to capture and filter foreign material.
 This membrane lines the twists and turns of the airways of the horse.
 If the dust is captured in this part of the airways, it will be pushed back out through a sneeze or a runny nose.
 It can get pretty thick inside their nose, which is when you can notice a horse sneezing often when riding or trying to push it out.
 If some dust gets past this, it will go further into the respiratory system.
 If it surpasses this defense, it will go into the tracheal and bronchial tubes, where it will either be sneezed out or swallowed; this is why your horses sneezes much more in an indoor arena.
 It can however end up deep into the lungs, which can cause major issues.

 Next time that you’re lunging or riding your horse in an arena and feel your nose fill up with dust, think about how they feel.
 For your health and your horse’s it’s important to look into a dust free surface.
 Fighting dust is a big, uphill battle.
 You can try virtually everything to limit dust, but the best way to limit dust is to purchase a footing that is a dust-free footing.
 All of the footings at IGK Equestrian are dust-free, you never have to water them or maintain them to keep them dust free.
 Keep your nose, and more importantly, your horse’s nose free of dust, so that you can focus on training your horse, and not worrying about his/her health.